Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Conclusion

 \section{Conclusion}

-In this paper, we show the privacy noise actually helps optimization analysis, which can be used to improve the utility guarantee of both DP-GD and DP-SGD.
-Our result theoretically justifies the empirical superiority of gradient perturbation over other methods and advance the state of the art utility guarantee of DP-ERM algorithms.
+In this paper, we show the privacy noise helps optimization analysis, which is used to improve the utility guarantee of both DP-GD and DP-SGD.
 Experiments on real world datasets corroborate our theoretical findings nicely.
-In the future, it is interesting to consider how to utilize the expected curvature condition to improve the utility guarantee of other gradient perturbation based algorithms.
+In the future, it is interesting to consider utilizing the expected curvature to improve the utility guarantee of other gradient perturbation based algorithms.